sneakysneak/docs/pages/connector-authentication/scoro.md

 *  Product Groups
 *  Depot

-### User Auth Limited Method Categories

-All methods in the following categories will need User Auth to function:
+Methods in these categories will need User Auth to function:
 *  Bookmarks
 *  Search
 *  Webhooks